iOffice/heimdall/README.md

     end
     ```

-  4. Add heimdall labels to your marathon app config
+  4. Add heimdall labels to your Marathon app config

     ``` json
     {